code-warrior/web-dev-env-config-files/README.md

 6. In the file chooser from step 4, navigate to the `rectangle` folder in this repository, then choose the `RectangleConfig.json` file.

 ### Spectacle (Sunset, as of Nov 2019)
 Spectacle was retired in the fall of 2019.
-Thus, the shortcuts file for Spectacle is being kept here for archival purposes.
-Rectangle is currently
+Thus, *do not* use Spectacle on new machines; use Rectangle.
+The shortcuts file for Spectacle is being kept here for archival purposes only.

 1. Move the file `Shortcuts.json` into `~/Library/Application Support/Spectacle/`.
 2. Restart Spectacle.